-Dr Victor Kwok, Senior Consultant and Head, Dr Tan Shian Ming, Senior Consultant, and Dr Seow Su Yin, Associate Consultant, all from the Department of Psychiatry at Sengkang General Hospital (SKH), share more.
+Dr Tan Shian Ming, Senior Consultant, and Dr Seow Su Yin, Consultant, both from the Department of Psychiatry at Sengkang General Hospital (SKH), share more.

 Continued from previous page.